istrangeloop/BaCardI/README.md

   - name: the name under which it will be locared at the cards file (see more below)
   - type: wheter it's an image or a text
   - start and end: where in the design it is located (see grid details below)
-  - level: things often go atop of each other.
-Write here the order the elements will be rendered.
+  - level: Write here the order the elements will be rendered.
 For example: 0 is the lowest level (for the background) and will be rendered first, then levels 1-beyond will be pasted on top of it.
 This is not really fixed, you can write any number, there can be however many levels you want.
+  - default: if this is something in the design that is present in every card, you can just set the value here and not bother writing it in the cards file.
+If there is a value in the cards file, it will overwrite this default.
+  - **Text-only options**:
     - scale: for text, it changes the size of the font, a value of scale = 1 equals one whole square per default.
 Then you do the math.
-  - default: if this is something in the design that is present in every card, you can just set the value here and not bother writing it in the cards file.
-If there is a value in the cards file, it will overwrite this default.
+    - color: the font color
-- **size**: it can be the name of one of the presets defined in `presets.yaml`, like 'poker', 'mini' or 'tarot', or a list with the card dimensions in milimiters (mm), inches (in), or pixels (px).
+- **size**: The size of the actual image itself, on 300dpi.
+It can be the name of one of the presets defined in `presets.yaml`, like 'poker', 'mini' or 'tarot', or a list with the card dimensions in milimiters (mm), inches (in), or pixels (px).
 - **grid**: this is an important element and where the design happens.
 Basically, the number of squares you will need to divide the card to replicate your design.

 ### Example layout: